SkiFire13/master-thesis/chapters/4-implementation.typ

 == Technologies used

 // TODO: Cite Rust
-Just like LCSFE, our implementation is written in Rust, a modern systems programming language, focused on performance and correctness and whose goal is to rival languages like C and C++ while offering memory safety.
-Just like C and C++, Rust mainly follows the imperative paradigm, allowing mutations, loops and general side effects, but it also includes lot of functional programming related features, like algebraic data structures and most notably _enums_, pattern matching, which allows to exhaustively inspect those enums, and closures, which are anonymous function that can capture their outer environment, although with some limitations due to how the memory management works.
-Rust is also immutability by default, which has become quite popular recently and helps avoid some classes of logic errors.
+Just like LCSFE, our implementation is written in Rust @rust, a modern systems programming language, focused on performance and correctness and whose goal is to rival languages like C and C++ while offering memory safety.
+Just like C and C++, Rust mainly follows the imperative paradigm, allowing mutations, loops and general side effects, but it also includes lot of functional programming related features, like algebraic data structures and most notably _enums_, pattern matching, which allows to exhaustively inspect those enums, and _closures_, which are anonymous function that can capture their outer environment, although with some limitations due to how the memory management works.
 Among other features there are _traits_, which work similarly to type classes in Haskell and fill the same usecases as interfaces in popular OOP languages like Java.
-It should also be mentioned that in Rust programs are organized in crates, which make up the unit of compilation, and modules, which are a hierarchical division internal to a crate and help organize code and avoid name clashes.
+It should also be mentioned that Rust programs are organized in _crates_, which make up the unit of compilation, and _modules_, which are a hierarchical division internal to a crate and help organize code and avoid name clashes.

 The most interesting features however are its _ownership_ system and its borrow checker, which allow the compiler to guarantee memory safety without a garbage collection or other kind of runtime support.
 The ownership system enforces that every value has exactly one _owner_, which is responsible for freeing up its resources, making classes of issues like use-after-free impossible, and others like memory leaking much more difficult to hit.
 The borrow checker instead rules how borrows can be created and used.
 Every variable can be borrowed, creating either a shared reference or an exclusive references, which are pointers with a special meaning for the compiler.
 The borrow checker ensures that at any point in time there can be either multiple shared references or one exclusive reference pointing to a variable, but not both.
 Coupled with the fact that only exclusive references allow mutations, this system guarantees that references always point to valid data.